 It is not my intention to teach people how to quilt: there are plenty of websites, blogs, books and classes out there that can do a much better job at teaching it than I could do!
 There are also many websites that show the myriad of different quilt patterns available.
 The only piece of knowledge or wisdom about quilting that I might impart is that there are no rights or wrongs in designing a quilt – it is a form of art, and with all the available fabric options, the sky’s the limit!

+Since beginning this “project” in 2012, I have made 82 quankets for foster kids, many of which can be viewed in my Photo Gallery page.
 I hope that the quilts I donate to foster care organizations find their way to kids that need a hug, so that they might realize that there are people that care.